-Associated with the number one-ranked veterinary school in the UK in the 2014 Research Excellence Framework, The Roslin Institute focuses on animal sciences and their application in veterinary and human medicine.
+The Roslin Institute focuses on animal sciences and their application in veterinary and human medicine.

 Our research centres are usually grouped within institutes that bring together internationally outstanding, thematically linked research.
 In addition, we are proud to host several philanthropically funded centres that focus on specific disease areas.